Exploring Localization for Self-supervised Fine-grained Contrastive Learning: Experiments

-We perform 800 epochs pre-training with ResNet-50 encoder using different pre-training stage settings on four fine-grained datasets and report the top-1 classification accuracy under the fine-tune protocol.
-We choose two hand-crafted methods (Rel-Loc and Rot-Pred), three commonly used contrastive learning methods (SimCLR, MoCo.v2, and BYOL), and three extension methods (LooC*, DiLo, and InsLoc) for comparison.
-Note that DiLo and InsLoc are reproduced using official code, with other methods reproduced using OpenSelfSup.
-LooC* denotes its rotation version reproduced by us.
-Since our approach extends BYOL, we choose BYOL as baseline.
+\textbf{Small-scale scenarios.}\quad We perform 800 epochs pre-training with ResNet-50 encoder using different pre-training stage settings on four small-scale fine-grained datasets and report the top-1 classification accuracy under the fine-tune protocol.
 As shown in Table~\ref{tab:stage1}, when performing the \textit{second-stage only} setting, namely pre-training with the training set of fine-grained datasets from scratch, our proposed CVSA outperforms BYOL by a large margin on all benchmarks.
 When applying the \textit{dual-stage} setting using COCO for the \textit{first-stage}, as shown in Table~\ref{tab:stage2_coco}, CVSA shows a consistent improvement on representations learned during the \textit{first-stage} while most comparing methods yield worse performance than the \textit{first-stage} pre-trained BYOL baseline.
 However, when using ImageNet for the \textit{first-stage} pre-training, as shown in Table~\ref{tab:stage2_IN}, the improvement of CVSA in the \textit{dual-stage} setting is not as significant on Aircraft and Cars.
 We hypothesize that this is due to the iconic nature of these two datasets.
-We find that most images of these two datasets are of similar and straightforward background, restricting our proposed SaliencySwap.
-Besides, comparison of Table~\ref{tab:stage1} with Table~\ref{tab:stage2_coco} and~\ref{tab:stage2_IN} suggests that the performance gain from the \textit{first stage} is higher than the \textit{second stage} for all methods.
-This is consistent with our formulation in Sec.~\ref{sec_empirical_study} that discriminative feature extraction relies on the size of the pre-training dataset, and localization ability alone is not enough for fine-grained recognition.
-In conclusion, our proposed CVSA and pre-training pipeline improve learned representation for fine-grained classification.
+We find that most images of these two datasets are of similar and straightforward backgrounds, restricting the background variation imposed by our approach.
+Besides, comparison of Table~\ref{tab:stage1} with Table~\ref{tab:stage2_coco} and~\ref{tab:stage2_IN} suggests that the performance gain is affected by the size of dataset used.
+This is consistent with our formulation in Appendix~\ref{sec_formulation} that discriminative feature extraction relies on the size of the pre-training dataset, and localization ability alone is not enough for fine-grained recognition.
+In a word, CVSA and \textit{dual-stage} pre-training pipeline improve learned representation for the small-scale fine-grained classification.